dikortis/LetsTalkETC/Episodes/Episode_14.md

-when you can kind of rewind a little bit and look at kind of big picture things and in fact a lot of the early implementations of etherium like systems that I was involved in I noticed that there was no one really rewinding a look at the big picture and that they were
+when you can kind of rewind a little bit and look at kind of big picture things and in fact a lot of the early implementations of ethereum like systems that I was involved in I noticed that there was no one really rewinding a look at the big picture and that they were